GUIDED FISHING TRIPS

 Lake Erie steelhead

-With access to many tributaries in our surrounding area it's possible to escape the crowds and have a beautiful piece of our water all to yourself.
+With access to many tributaries in our surrounding area it's possible to escape some of the crowds and have a beautiful piece of our water to yourself.

 Great Lakes steelhead are beautiful, fast and powerful fish, and the trip to western New York is an affordable alternative to the west coast and their native ancestors.
 Recent seasons we have had the bonus of the odd lake run brown trout that come in to spawn and/or feast on the easy meals floating downstream.

 Peak times are October - November Fall run and March - April Spring run

 (steelhead and brown trout)

 The Lake Ontario Tributaries are on average much more popular country wide.
 The salmon anglers as well as the higher chance of catching the big beautiful lake run brown trout draws people from all over every fall.
 That being said, crowds are much bigger but so are the fish.
 King Salmon run these waters and the rest of the trout are always right behind them.
 Once the salmon begin to die off however, the anglers after the browns and steelhead will have more room to work over less pressured fish which is never a bad thing.